Dingle: Walled town and chartered borough

 The residents of Dingle applied in 1569 for a "murage grant" to construct walls around the town.
 The grant was not forthcoming on that occasion.
-Following the defeat of the Desmond Rebellion, Queen Elizabeth directed that a royal charter be granted to incorporate the town as a borough, and to allow for the construction of walls.
+Following the defeat of the Desmond Rebellion, Elizabeth I directed that a royal charter be granted to incorporate the town as a borough, and to allow for the construction of walls.
 Traces of these town walls can still be seen, while the street layout preserves the pattern of burgage plots.

-Although Elizabeth intended to grant a charter, the document was only obtained in 1607.
-On 2 March of that year her successor, James I, sealed the charter, although the borough and its corporation had already been in existence for twenty-two years.
-The head of the corporation was the sovereign, fulfilling the role of a mayor.
+Although Elizabeth intended to grant a charter, the document was not obtained until 2 March 1607, when her successor, James I, sealed the charter, although the borough and its corporation had already been in existence for twenty-two years.
+The head of the corporation was known as the sovereign, fulfilling the role of a mayor.
 In addition to the sovereign, who was elected annually on the Feast of St Michael, the corporation consisted of twelve burgesses.
 The area of jurisdiction of the corporation was all land and sea within two Irish miles of the parish church.
 The borough also had admiralty jurisdiction over Dingle, Ventry, Smerwick and Ferriter's Creek "as far as an arrow would fly".

-The charter also created Dingle a parliamentary borough, or constituency, electing two members to the House of Commons of the Irish Parliament.
+The charter also made Dingle a parliamentary borough, with the constituency Dingle electing two members to the Irish House of Commons.
+It was disfranchised in 1801 on the coming into effect of the Acts of Union 1800.